-KEY AREA KEY ACTIONS LINK TO AUDIT FINDINGS RESPONSIBILITY TIMELINE BUDGET Access and entry points for emerging/ Plan and deliver an annual artist engagement connection event/opportunity that welcomes artists from underrepresented groups into The Blue Room Theatre's independent artist community 2.2 & 3.2 Program Manager & Producer 2023 onwards х Include budget provision for access needs that will support underrepresented artists/arts-workers to overcome barriers of participation and engagement in our programs 2.2 & 3.2 Community Engagement Manager 2023 onwards х early career artists and arts-workers Improve accessibility and inclusivity of program applications.
-Support unsuccessful applicants from underrepresented communities gaining an alternate pathway into programming (e.g.: short works, artist residencies, PD) 1.3, 2.1, 2.2, 2.5, 3.2, 3.4 & 3.5 Program Manager 2023 / 2024 Plan and deliver 3x annual Artist Residency Opportunities for artists from underrepresented groups 2.1, 2.2, 2.5, 3.2 & 3.3 Producer 2024 & 2025 x Onboard/Induct Annual Season and Summer Nights producers and lead artists into our values, equity & justice pledge/principles/standards and complaint handling process 2.2, 2.4 & 3.2 Community Engagement Manager 2023 onwards Professional Development, Resources & On-Boarding Design and deliver an Annual Professional Development Program that caters to both programmed and non-programmed artists 2.1 & 2.2 Program Manager & Producer 2024 & 2025 х Maintain a 'Members Resource Hub' which includes links for artists/arts- workers to resources and training on accessibility, inclusivity and anti-racism 2.2, 2.4 & 3.2 Producer & Community Engagement Manager 2024 onwards
+- People from underrepresented communities/groups/backgrounds: - o are equitably represented in our Staff, Board, Leadership and volunteers. - o trust The Blue Room Theatre as an accountable organisation - o do not feel marginalised by, or disadvantaged at, The Blue Room Theatre they feel welcome, invited and included include budget provision for access needs that will support underrepresented artists/arts-workers to overcome barriers of participation and engagement in our programs 2.2 & 3.2 Community Engagement Manager 2023 onwards Х Improve accessibility and inclusivity of program applications.
+Support unsuccessful applicants from underrepresented communities gaining an alternate pathway into programming (e.g.: short works, artist residencies, PD) 1.3, 2.1, 2.2, 2.5, 3.2, 3.4 & 3.5 Program Manager 2023 / 2024 Plan and deliver 3x annual Artist Residency Opportunities for artists from underrepresented groups 2.1, 2.2, 2.5, 3.2 & 3.3 Producer 2024 & 2025 Х Professional Onboard/Induct Annual Season and Summer Nights producers and lead artists into our values, equity & justice pledge/principles/standards and complaint handling process 2.2, 2.4 & 3.2 Program Manager & Community Engagement Manager 2023 onwards Development, Resources & On- Boarding Design and deliver an Annual Professional Development Program that caters to both programmed and non-programmed artists 2.1 & 2.2 Program Manager & Producer 2024 & 2025 Х = = = = = = = = = = = = = = = = = = = Maintain a 'Members Resource Hub' which includes links for artists/arts-workers to resources and training on accessibility, inclusivity and antiracism.
+2.2, 2.4 & 3.2 Producer & Community Engagement Manager 2024 onwards

-GOAL 1: OUTCOMES, MEASUREMENTS & PROGRESS
+GOAL 1: ACTIONS, OUTCOMES, MEASUREMENTS & PROGRESS